swt1024/ELGE/README.md

 2. Run the first two code cells in `process/construct_lppi/node_deduplication.ipynb` to obtain the genomic coordinate ranges of lncRNAs.
 Then run `./get_overlap.sh human_lncRNA_0-based.bed human_overlap.txt` and `./get_overlap.sh mouse_lncRNA_0-based.bed mouse_overlap.txt` to identify duplicate lncRNA nodes.
 Finally, run the last two code cells in `process/construct_lppi/node_deduplication.ipynb` to deduplicate the lncRNA nodes.
 3. Run `process/construct_lppi/get_lppi.ipynb` to filter the BioGRID PPI data and generate the LPPI network.

+### 3. Construct benchmark dataset
+1. Run `process/benchmark/get_trans.ipynb` to obtain transcript information for each lncRNA gene and filter out transcripts longer than 20,000 nt.
+2. In the `process/benchmark` folder, run `./cal_MFE.sh ./human/transcript_sequences.fasta ./human/trans_MFE.csv` and `./cal_MFE.sh ./mouse/transcript_sequences.fasta ./mouse/trans_MFE.csv` to compute the MFE for each transcript.
+3. Run `construct_benchmark.ipynb` to calculate the GIC score and obtain the positive and negative samples.

-### 3. Node feature annotation for the LPPI network
+### 4. Node feature annotation for the LPPI network

 **human**
 1. Run the `annotate/human/lncRNA_feature_annotate.ipynb` notebook to annotate features for all lncRNA nodes in the human LPPI network.